gitplus-apps/payfluid/README.md

         ->withCustomerInput($selectInput);

-    // Now let's create our payment object and add our customization.
+    // Now create a payment object and customize it with the customization.
-    // Instantiate a new payment object
     $payment = new Payment();
     $payment->amount(1.0)
         ->email($email)